-Failure to actively engage in content for three (3) consecutive business days or any two (2) week period, where failing to accomplish required content due to lack of logging into the Canvas, will be considered to be an unexcused absence from curricular responsibilities and subject to disciplinary action.
-Academic Affairs monitors student engagement and will notify students of the potential of a period exceeding allowable days.
+Failure to actively engage in content for three (3) consecutive business days or any two (2) week period, where failing to accomplish required content due to lack of logging into Canvas or failure to attend labs and OSCE's without having an excused absence, will be considered an unexcused absence from curricular responsibilities and may be subject to disciplinary action.
+Academic Affairs monitors student engagement and will notifystudents of the potential of a period exceeding allowable days.

-Students with performance deficiencies are required to attend focused content presentations for designated review sessions.
+Students with performance deficiencies can be required to attend focused content presentations for designated review sessions.
 Failure to attend mandatory sessions will be considered an unexcused absence.
 Students with Unexcused Absences will be reported to PACC.